dev-night/dev-night.github.io/public/index.md

 - Hashtag: [#devnight](https://twitter.com/search?q=%23devnight&src=hash)
 - Telegram: [/dev/night](https://telegram.me/joinchat/ACVCYwgGxmvZqGl4bCNsDg)

-This time Hannes will take us on a deep dive into Kubernetes.
+This time Hannes and Vladislav will take us on a deep dive into Kubernetes.
 He will answer the question what exactly is Kubenetes and what do you use it for?
 Also we'll have a look at the main concepts behind Kubernetes and how it fits into the DevOps world.
 Finally we'll look at how you can make a project "Kubernetes-ready".

 [**We will also livestream the event!**](https://stream.dev-night.io)